Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

+\brem For positive optional submartingales, the Madan-Royette-Yor type formulae established above in \cref{t3.1} can be viewed as a special case of a general result on the {\it multiplicative system} associated with a positive optional submartingale.
+For interested readers, we refer to Lemma 3.10 in the recent work of Jeanblanc and Li \cite{JL} and the references within. \erem

-In the following, we will obtain similar results at $t = \infty$.
-In general, to establish the desired result for $X$ at infinity, one will have to first establish convergence results for non-right continuous submartingales which are not available in the literature.
-We avoid this issue by supposing that the honest time $\tau := \sup\seq{s:X_s = 0}$ is finite almost surely.
-This is a convenient assumption, because $dA_+$ is carried on the set $\seq{X=0}$ and the process $A$ is flat on $\rrb \tau, \infty \rrb$.
-Therefore if $X_+$ converges almost surely to a random variable $X_\infty$, then $X$ must also converge almost surely to $X_\infty$.
+To establish the analogues formula at $t =\infty$, we point out that, since $\tau = \sup\seq{s:X_s = 0}$ is assumed to be finite and the measure $dA_+$ is carried on the set $\seq{X=0}$, the process $A$ is flat on $\rrb \tau, \infty \rrb$.
+Hence if $X_+$ converges almost surely to an integrable random variable $X_\infty$, then $X$ must also converge almost surely to $X_\infty$.
+In view of this, we simplify the problem and suppose below that $X_+$ is of class-$(D)$ and make use of limit results for c\`adl\`ag submartingales.